rapp-project/rapp-api/CONTRIBUTING.md

     `foo/includes.ihh`

-4. Only include what is absolutely nessesairy, minimising dependencies.
+4. Only include what is absolutely necessary, minimising dependencies.
 5. Do not polute the namespace or class definitions with various `#include`/`require`, put all of them within your internal include header (`includes.ihh`/`includes.js`).